Lightning-AI/pytorch-lightning/docs/source/trainer.rst

 |

 To resume training from a specific checkpoint pass in the path here.
+If resuming from a mid-epoch checkpoint, training will start from the beginning of the next epoch.

 .. testcode::